neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 * `runs`, the number of runs per $(N, P)$, default is `1`.
 * `out`, the name of the file to write the results to, default is `output.csv`; of course, you may specify directories within the path.

-So for example you could run the executable with the command `main algos=smooth,heap,merge N=500,5000,50000 P=0.005,0.05,0.5,1.0 cycles=5 runs=2`.
-This performs two runs for each pair of $(N,P)$, with each run having $5$ cycles (if any of these terms seem vague or unclear, do not fret as these will be defined later on; for immediate information on them, jump to the section on ***Comparisons and Individual Analyses***).
+So for example you could run the executable with the command `main algos=smooth,heap N=500,5000,50000 P=-1.0,-0.5,0.5,1.0 cycles=5 runs=2`.
+This performs two runs for each pair of $(N,P)$, with each run having $5$ cycles (if any of these terms seem vague or unclear, do not fret as these will be defined later on; for immediate information on them, jump to the sections on ***Shuffling, Entropy, and Correlation*** and ***Comparisons and Individual Analyses***).
 You can leave out *any or all* of the arguments above, and the program will run with the default values assigned to the unspecified arguments.
 The order of the arguments does not matter; that is, calling `./main N=1000,2000 P=1.0` and `./main P=1.0 N=2000,1000` would run the same routines.
 However, note that **strictly no spaces** are allowed when inputting the comma-separated values.

-If you want to run the algorithms with the default datasets provided by the starter code, you can also specify the `debug` argument; instead of calling `./main`, you run `./main debug`.
+If you want to run the algorithms with the default datasets included in the starter code, you can also specify the `debug` argument; instead of calling `./main`, you run `./main debug`.
 The resulting process will execute each of the algorithms ten times for all of the starter datasets.
 The output of this process is not saved to a file, although the printed text can be piped into one if this is desired.

 Note that for all tests, the integrity of the sorted arrays are automatically verified.
 It is ensured that **(1)** they are in the right order and **(2)** they have no missing entries.
 For more information on the specific implementation of these, head over to ***Comparisons and Individual Analyses***.